UniMath/agda-unimath/src/foundation/universal-property-propositional-truncation.lagda.md

 ## Idea

-A map `f : A → P` into a proposition `P` is said to satisfy the universal property of the propositional truncation of `A`, or is simply said to be a propositional truncation of `A`, if any map `g : A → Q` into a proposition `Q` extends uniquely along `f`.
+A map `f : A → P` into a proposition `P` is said to satisfy the universal property of the propositional truncation of `A`, or is said to be a propositional truncation of `A`, if any map `g : A → Q` into a proposition `Q` extends uniquely along `f`.